 c) Maintain a log of protests received; and

-d) Monitor and report to the Director of Finance on Procurement protest activates and the outcome of protest reviews.
+d) Monitor and report to the Treasurer on Procurement protest activates and the outcome of protest reviews.

-It is the role of the Director of Finance to:
+It is the role of the Treasurer to:

 a) Ensure compliance with this procedure and resolving incidents on non-compliance;